freqtrade/freqtrade/docs/deprecated.md

 * `webhooksellfill`, `webhookexitfill` -> `exit_fill`
 * `webhooksellcancel`, `webhookexitcancel` -> `exit_cancel`

 ## Removal of `populate_any_indicators`

 version 2023.3 saw the removal of `populate_any_indicators` in favor of split methods for feature engineering and targets.
 Please read the [migration document](strategy_migration.md#freqai-strategy) for full details.

+## Removal of `protections` from configuration

+ Setting protections from the configuration via `"protections": [],` has been removed in 2024.10, after having raised deprecation warnings for over 3 years.